llendway/rladies/README.md

 # rladies
 Materials to be shared at R Ladies TC meetings.
+This will be updated regularly.